 Tell Your Story About Lafayette County Jail

 Did you make friends in jail?
-Want to throw a shout out to somebody you met when you were locked up?
-Say wassup here, just leave a message below.
+Want to send a message to somebody you met when you were locked up?
+Say hello here, just leave a message below.

 Say Hello to Lafayette County Jail